equinor/radix-public-site/public-site/site/docs/topic-docker/index.md

 COPY . /src

+# Add a new group "radix-non-root" with group id 1000
-RUN groupadd -g 1000 radix-non-root
+RUN groupadd -g 1000 radix-non-root-group

+# Add a new user "radix-non-root" with user id 1000 and include in the above group
-RUN useradd -u 1000 -g radix-non-root radix-non-root
+RUN useradd -u 1000 -g radix-non-root-group radix-non-root-user

 USER 1000
 ENTRYPOINT ["/src/entrypoint.sh"]